rnwilson/una-camp/README.md

    **`chmod +x builder.sh && ./builder.sh`**

 3. Add DNS entries and generate SSL Certificates if you have not already done so.
-The hostname for the Apache server is **apache1** but you can change this to whatever you would like. **(cert1.pem, chain1.pem, fullchain1.pem, privkey1.pem)**
+The hostname for the Apache server is **apache1** but you can change this to whatever you would like. **(cert.pem, chain.pem, fullchain.pem, privkey.pem)**

 4. Run: